Fragment of shawabty

 Not On View

-From Giza, Avenue 3, black debris.
-1925: excavated by the Harvard University–Museum of Fine Arts Expedition; assigned to the MFA by the government of Egypt.
+Excavated by the Harvard University-Museum of Fine Arts Expedition; assigned to the MFA by the government of Sudan.

 Harvard University—Boston Museum of Fine Arts Expedition